hackoregon/linux-laptop-setup/README.md

 Python data science / machine learning
 --------------------------------------

-We are using the Anaconda3 Python distribution for data science / machine learning tasks.
-To install Anaconda3, type `./anaconda`.
+We are using the Miniconda3 Python distribution for data science / machine learning tasks.
+To install the data science tools, type `./data-science-services`.
+You will get detailed install instructions when you run the script.

-On Linux, Anaconda3 does ***not*** have a GUI installer, nor does it define a desktop-compatible menu entry.
-The installer is a large (400 megabytes) shell script.
-You will get detailed install instructions when you run the `anaconda` script.

-Because it's a shell script, the install process is a bit tricky, involving *two* terminal windows.
-Please read the instructions carefully before doing the install.

-The Jupyter notebook environment shipped in Anaconda3 includes
+The data science services environment includes

 -   Python 3
+-   the Jupyter notebook server
 -   IPython
 -   NumPy
 -   SciPy